-Before coming to school each day, all staff and students must complete the Alberta government's COVID-19 Information Screening Questionnaire, which is available in multiple languages, to determine whether they can attend or must stay home.
+Before coming to school each day, all staff and students must complete Alberta's Daily Checklist, which is available in multiple languages, to determine whether they can attend or must stay home.
 Students with COVID-19 symptoms or experiencing illness will not be permitted on the bus.